vemel/handsdown/docs/README.md

 pip install handsdown
 ```

-oOr directly from GitHub if you cannot wait to test new features
+or directly from GitHub if you cannot wait to test new features

 ```bash
 pip install git+https://github.com/vemel/handsdown.git